Arkoniak/BenchmarkExt.jl/docs/src/manual.md

 ## Handling benchmark results

-BenchmarkTools provides four types related to benchmark results:
+BenchmarkExt provides four types related to benchmark results:

 - `Trial`: stores all samples collected during a benchmark trial, as well as the trial's parameters
 - `TrialEstimate`: a single estimate used to summarize a `Trial`